KoteGotiashvili/Data-Analysis/README.md

 **Bar Chart Of Year Introduced:** ![bar chart](images/bar.png)

 **Kernel Density Estimate(KDE) Of Speed:** ![kde](images/kde.png)

+### 7. Feature Relationships
+ Analyze relationships between features to uncover hidden patterns and correlations.
+Use techniques like scatter plots, correlation matrices, and pair plots to identify how features interact and influence each other, guiding more informed decision-making in model development.

 ## 🔜  Next Steps
 The data is now clean and ready for model selection and prediction.
 In the next steps, we will: